Judgment No. 687

 Organization rules reference: ARTICLE 13 EPO SERVICE REGULATIONS

 international civil service principles; staff regulations and rules; probationary period; qualifications; purpose

 The complainant was dismissed for reasons of unsatisfactory performance after a six-month extended period of probation even though his work showed improvement during the extension.
 It does not "matter that the complainant experienced difficulties in the first year of probation.
 In agreeing to extend the probation the President acknowledged that there might be improvement, and indeed there was.
 It was a serious abuse of discretion for him to overlook those facts unless the dossier contains evidence produced after the end of the normal probation period."

-complaint allowed; decision quashed; satisfactory service; probationary period; extension; termination; unsatisfactory service; disregard of essential fact
+complaint allowed; decision quashed; satisfactory service; probationary period; extension of contract; termination of employment; unsatisfactory service; disregard of essential fact

 Although the complainant's performance showed improvement by the end of an extended period of probation, the organisation dismissed him.
 The Tribunal holds that the extension of probation gave him reason to believe that if his work was found satisfactory he would get appointed.
 The President drew clearly mistaken conclusions from the evidence.
 His decision is set aside and the complainant is referred back to the organisation for determination of his rights on reinstatement in its employ as from the date of his dismissal.

-decision quashed; reconstruction of career; case sent back to organisation; legitimate expectation; satisfactory service; probationary period; confirmation of appointment; extension; reinstatement; termination; mistaken conclusion
+decision quashed; reconstruction of career; case sent back to organisation; legitimate expectation; satisfactory service; probationary period; extension of contract; reinstatement; termination of employment; mistaken conclusion